ysfhtxn/Composite-Hedges-Nanopores/README.md

 ```

 ---
-## Reproducing the in-vitro analysis
+## Reproducing the ***in vitro*** analysis

-To evaluate Composite-Hedges-Nanopores, we encoded the files sme introduction.txt and sme logo.jpg, which can be found in the `./CHN/test_file/` folder.
+To evaluate Composite-Hedges-Nanopores, we encoded the files sme introduction.txt and sme logo.jpg, which can be found in the `./CHN_invitro/examples/` folder.
 The encoded files are then synthesized, amplified, and sequenced.
-For encoding, copy the configuration file (NAME.json) to the DNA-Aeon root folder and the corresponding source files to the data/ folder.
-The encoding command is as follows:
+For encoding, run the command is as follows:

 ```bash
 $ cd CHN_invitro && python encode.py